 2 – Product Backlog.
 To identify how the Roadmap will be implemented and prepare tasks for the Sprint Backlog.
 The Product Backlog in Teamhood is divided into three sections – Features/User Stories, Bugs, and Tasks.
 Thus allowing you to categorize items according to their type.
 Additionally, each item can be assigned different statuses to see what is ready to be pulled in the Sprint Backlog.
 The predefined statuses are – New items, For grooming, Priority 2, and Priority 1, you can also always add or delete any status in this view.

 3 – Sprint Backlog and task board.
 Once the tasks are ready for the Sprint, they can be moved to the Sprint board in Teamhood.
 They should be added first to the Sprint Backlog column, evaluated and then the team can start working.
 All the sub-items are tracked in the secondary process steps for more clarity.
 The board is also divided into several rows, making it easy to see past Sprints and plan the ones ahead.

-Teamhood is equipped with various project management tools and features that make Scrum project management easy.
+Teamhood is equipped with various project management tools and features that make Scrum easy.
 Try it out now for comprehensive task details, actionable Agile metrics, easy task estimation, scope limits, and task assignments.
-Complete with automated time tracking and Portfolio view, Teamhood is a Scrum project management powerhouse.
+Complete with automated time tracking and a Portfolio view, Teamhood is a Scrum powerhouse.

 Scrum is a great choice for teams that want to move fast and react to the changing environment.
 Planning, completing, and reviewing the work in short iterations allows to quickly test out new ideas and deliver a final result that is done in accordance with the customer feedback.
 Scrum was created for small collocated teams but has since proven to be a great candidate for scaling.
 Great for Agile beginners it may very well be your intro into Agile and with this Scrum master cheat sheet you are sure to do great!